A Brief Look At Painting Surfaces

 A Painting On A Panel

-A panel is the best of both worlds and its the one I use most.
+A panel is a cross between a board and a stretchered canvas and combines the best of both.
 It's a wood board with four wood edges on the back that supports the board, rather like a solid version of a stretched canvas.
-It can have a canvas or a smooth gesso surface, even a paper surface.
-The edges of the panel can be painted or left plain.
+It can have a canvas or a smooth surface, even a paper surface.
+The edges of the panel can be painted, stained or left plain.
 The rigid wood surface for the painting makes it ideal for shipping.
-Like a stretched canvas the fittings for hanging the painting go on the back and it can be hung framed or unframed.
+Like a stretched canvas, the fittings for hanging the painting go on the back and it can be hung framed or unframed.

 Suitable for oils, acrylics, resin and multimedia.